 - Maki is a triple canon immigrant, being one of the many new characters introduced in Final Fight 2 (where she was a Distaff Counterpart / Suspiciously Similar Substitute of Guy from the previous game), only to be immediately forgotten.
-And then Masahiko Nakahira brought her back to the limelight in Sakura Ganbaru!, causing Capcom to suddenly remember her and putting her in Capcom Vs SNK 2 Mark Of The Millennium before she was eventually featured in the portable versions of Street Fighter Alpha 3 along with Eagle and Yun.
+And then Masahiko Nakahira brought her back to the limelight in Sakura Ganbaru!, causing Capcom to suddenly remember her and putting her in Capcom vs. SNK 2 before she was eventually featured in the portable versions of Street Fighter Alpha 3 along with Eagle and Yun.

 - Mecha Zangief first appeared in the Marvel vs. Capcom games as a secret character.
 In Super Street Fighter IV, he returns as an alternate skin for Zangief.

 - Ingrid started out as a character for the cancelled Capcom inter-series crossover game Capcom Fighting All-Stars.
-She'd, however, make the jump into its "spiritual successor" Capcom Fighting Evolution, and later ported into the GBA version of Street Fighter Alpha 3.
-It was later confirmed that Ingrid is indeed part of the Street Fighter license.
+She'd, however, make the jump into its "spiritual successor" Capcom Fighting Evolution, and later ported into the PSP version of Street Fighter Alpha 3.
+It was later confirmed that Ingrid is indeed part of the Street Fighter series.